tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ## Design Rational

-ACK messages are used in two circumstances, namely
+ACK messages are used in two circumstances, namely :

-- on signs of disruption, or lack of progress, and
+- on sign of disruption, or lack of progress, and
 - to indicate complete receipt of the last flight in a handshake.

-In the first case the use of the ACK message is optional because it merely presents an optimization technique to allow the selective retransmission of records that are part of the flight.
-The approach for retransmitting entire flights in case of lost messages via timeouts and implicit acknowledgements has been used already in earlier versions of DTLS.
-When DTLS 1.3 is used in deployments with lossly networks, such as low-power, long range radio networks as well as low-power mesh networks, the use of ACKs is recommended.
+In the first case the use of the ACK message is optional because the peer will retransmit in any case and therefore the ACK just allows for selective retransmission, as opposed to the whole flight retransmission in previous versions of DTLS.
+For instance in the flow shown in Figure 11 if the client does not send the ACK message when it received and processed record 1 indicating loss of record 0, the entire flight would be retransmitted.
+When DTLS 1.3 is used in deployments with loss networks, such as low-power, long range radio networks as well as low-power mesh networks, the use of ACKs is recommended.

-The use of the ACK for the second case it mandatory for the proper functioning of the protocol.
+The use of the ACK for the second case is mandatory for the proper functioning of the protocol.
+For instance, the ACK message sent by the client in Figure 12, acknowledges receipt and processing of record 2 (containing the NewSessionTicket message) and if it is not sent the server will continue retransmission of the NewSessionTicket indefinitely.

-Consider Figure 11 and imagine the client does not send the ACK message when it received and processed record 1 indicating loss of record 0.
-As a consequence, the entire flight would be retransmitted.

-On the other hand, the ACK message sent by the client in Figure 12, which
-acknowledges receipt and processing of record 2 (containing the NewSessionTicket message) transmitted by the server must be provided.

 # Key Updates